New Student and Family Programs

 Bob Murphy Access Center

-The Bob Murphy Access Center (BMAC) ensures students with disabilities have equal access to the classroom and campus environment through the provision of accommodations including parking assistance, notetakers, exam accommodations, sign language interpreters, real-time captioners, and more.
+The Bob Murphy Access Center (BMAC) ensures students with disabilities as well as pregnant and parenting students have equal access to the classroom and campus environment through the provision of accommodations including parking assistance, notetakers, exam accommodations, sign language interpreters, real-time captioners, and more.
 BMAC programs include the Accessible Instructional Materials (AIM) Center which produces alternative media for the campus by converting text into Braille and offers computer support services; Deaf and Hard of Hearing Support Services, provides sign language interpreters and real-time captioners; the Stephen Benson Learning Disability Program identifies and assesses students for learning disabilities and eligibility for accommodations and support services; Lois Shakarian Educational Support Services coordinates the provision of exam accommodations and services such as parking, accessible furniture, and in-class notetakers; Services for students on the Autism spectrum include those through the LIFE (Learning Independence for Empowerment) Project which helps students make a successful transition to college life, enhance conversational and reciprocal social interaction skills, and provides a place for peer interaction.

 The Workability IV (WAIV) program, belonging to the CSULB Career Development Center and in partnership with BMAC and the California Department of Rehabilitation refers students with disabilities for career services for up to 2-years after graduation.
 Services through WAIV include internships, job search, and other employment services.
 In addition, BMAC offers a variety of support services such as case management, disability management, writing assistance and tutoring.
 For additional information, please call 562-985-5401 or visit: BMAC website.